Topics Report on "BioJapan 2021" and its participation Biopharmaceutical Committee Seminar

 Summary

 After each speaker's presentation, a brief discussion was held.
-Among the comments made during the discussion were the following: (1) Pharmaceutical companies, after organizing their internal resources, are constantly deciding whether they should develop each modality and related production technology in-house or utilize external resources such as CDMOs.
+Among the comments made during the discussion were the following: (1) Pharmaceutical companies, after organizing their internal resources, are constantly deciding whether to develop each modality and related production technology in-house or to utilize external resources such as CDMOs.
 (2) In order to meet the needs of (1), major CDMOs are trying to increase their competitiveness by inevitably having a one-stop shop for everything in-house, rather than by selecting and concentrating on their business.

 The next BioJapan 2022 will be held October 12-14, 2022, at Pacifico Yokohama.